Skip to main content

 NEWS

-ICRW interviews Dr. Soumya Gupta, Winner of the Inaugural Paula Kantor Award
+ICRW interviews Dr. Soumya Gupta, Winner of the Paula Kantor Award

-On January 20th, 2016, the International Center for Research on Women (ICRW) awarded Dr. Soumya Gupta with the inaugural Paula Kantor Award for Excellence in Field Research, which honors the work of an up-and-coming research focused on alleviating gender inequality.
-Dr. Gupta’s work focuses on the linkages between agriculture systems and women’s empowerment and in…
+By Erin Kelly Erin Kelly is a Communications Specialist at the International Center for Research on Women.
+This interview originally appeared on the ICRW website.
+On January 20th, ICRW awarded Dr. Soumya Gupta with the inaugural Paula Kantor Award for Excellence in Field Research, which honors the work of an up-and-coming research focused on alleviating gender inequality.
+Dr. Gupta’s work focuses on the linkages between…

 NEWS